PureStorage-OpenConnect/pure-fb-openmetrics-exporter/extra/grafana/README.md

 5. Check out the features and default values set in the [Pure Storage FlashBlade Overview Grafana Dashboard](grafana-purefb-flashblade-overview.json)

 # Overview
-Take a holistic overview of your Pure Storage FlashBlade estate on-premise with Prometheus and Grafana to summerise statistics such as:
+Take a holistic overview of your Pure Storage FlashBlade estate on-premise with Prometheus and Grafana to summarize statistics such as:
   * FlashBlade Utilization
   * Purity OS version
   * Data Reduction Rate
   * Number and type of open alerts

-Drill down into specific arrays and identify top busy hosts while correlating read and write operations and throughput to quickly highlight or elimiate investigation equiries.
+Drill down into specific arrays and identify top busy hosts while correlating read and write operations and throughput to quickly highlight or eliminate investigation enquiries.
 <br>
 <img src="./images/grafana_purefb_overview_dash_1.png" width="66%" height="66%">
 <img src="./images/grafana_purefb_overview_dash_2.png" width="33%" height="33%">